MilovanTomasevic/Interactive-Python-Dashboards-with-Plotly-and-Dash/README.md

 # Interactive-Python-Dashboards-with-Plotly-and-Dash

-Interactive Python Dashboards with Plotly and Dash by Jose Portilla on Udemy.
+Course work and notes from Udemy course by Jose Portilla.